The Scanner Bottleneck: One Syscall per Directory

 The first working scanner used FileManager.enumerator.
-You probably would have written the same thing.
-It is the obvious choice: idiomatic Swift, clean API, handles symlinks and error cases, does exactly what the documentation says.
-You call it, you get a sequence of URLs, you read attributes off each one.
-A few dozen lines of code and the whole filesystem is yours.
+You probably would have written the same thing: idiomatic Swift, clean API, handles symlinks and errors, does exactly what the documentation says.
+A few dozen lines and the whole filesystem is yours.

 It worked.
 It returned correct results.
 And it was slow enough to make me question my life choices.

-getattrlistbulk is the answer Apple has had since OS X 10.10.
+getattrlistbulk is the API Apple has had since OS X 10.10.
 One system call per directory.
-The kernel returns all file attributes for every entry in that directory in a single packed buffer.
+The kernel packs all file attributes for every entry in that directory into a single buffer.
 Name, type, size, modification date: all of it, in one read.
-This is how Finder does it.
-This is how Spotlight does it.
-It is documented in the BSD layer of the macOS SDK, .
-The man page is detailed, the attribute list constants are well-named.
+Finder and Spotlight almost certainly use it or something equivalent.3 It is documented in the BSD layer of the macOS SDK.
 It is just not what you reach for when you are writing Swift and feeling civilized about it.

 graph LR